RothITguy-jitsi/alpine-vm-wordpress/README.md

 **Not yet addressed**
 - The host's outbound (egress) firewall policy is fully open (`policy accept` on the nftables output chain) — there's no restriction on what the VM itself can initiate outbound, beyond `wp-db`'s `--internal` boundary for the containers on it.
 - The CrowdSec Console enrolment key is passed as a `podman exec` argument for the one-time enrolment call, visible in `argv`/`ps` output for the duration of that command — the same exposure MaxMind's credentials used to have before that was fixed.
 It isn't currently established whether `cscli` has an equivalent file-based credential input.
+- **"Verified" backups mean structurally verified, not restore-proven.** `wp-db-backup.sh`'s checks (dump exit status, completion marker, `gzip -t`) confirm the archive is a complete, uncorrupted `mariadb-dump` output — they do not restore it anywhere or confirm the data inside is what you expect.
+Nothing here periodically restores a backup into a disposable MariaDB instance to prove it, and nothing copies backups off the VM — a lost or destroyed VM takes its backups with it.
+- No mandatory gate requires a recent, verified off-VM backup before `update.sh db` performs a major MariaDB upgrade.
+The local pre-update backup and filesystem snapshot (see above) protect against a bad upgrade; they don't protect against losing the VM itself mid-upgrade.
+- The Trivy fallback installer (used if Trivy isn't already packaged) is fetched from a specific, audited commit rather than a mutable branch, but that commit's script isn't checksummed or signature-verified before it runs — commit-pinning rules out a *later* tampering of that ref, not a compromise of the delivery path itself.
+- No signed release manifest exists for this repository. `install.sh` sources every `lib/*.sh` file and copies every `payload/` file as root, trusting that the checkout on disk is what you expect it to be — beyond the group/world-writable check `lib/00-preflight.sh` now does, and pinning to a specific commit SHA instead of a floating branch (see [Verifying what you run](#verifying-what-you-run)), nothing here cryptographically verifies the content itself.
+See `TODO.md` for why this is a tracked, deliberately-deferred item rather than something bolted on ad hoc.

 ---